 The roadmap presented in this document has been defined taking into account the requirements collected from European and Canadian resource providers and technology providers and from the A&A user community.

-The planned activities will allow us to expand of the EGI capacity and capabilities by integrating its technical solutions with those offered by CANFAR e-Infrastructure and to provide to A&A users and projects a uniform and seamless access to heterogeneous resources necessary to organize and process high data volumes.
+The planned activities will allow us to expand the EGI capacity and capabilities by integrating its technical solutions with those offered by CANFAR e-Infrastructure and to provide to A&A users and projects a uniform and seamless access to heterogeneous resources necessary to organize and process large data volumes.
 This activity will also enrich the EGI Open Data Access platform with A&A services that will provide capabilities to publish, use and reuse openly A&A accessible data.

 CANFAR is a cloud processing and cloud storage infrastructure that integrates authentication and authorization, monitoring, virtual storage environment and computing capabilities.
-The Federation model we propose in this document is based two use cases:
+The Federation model we propose in this document is based on two use cases:

 Authentication and Authorization Infrastructure (AAI) federation.
 CANFAR is now offering resources also to European users and groups.
 Users are registered in the CANFAR AAI service and they are issued of CANFAR credentials.
 An interoperable AAI will allow European users to access CANFAR resources (data and computing) using their European (EGI Federated Cloud) credential.
 At the same time Canadian astronomers will be able to access EGI Federated Cloud resources using their Canadian credential.
 This will encourage collaboration between Canadian and European astronomers, projects and Data Centers.
 By implementing the AAI federation, users will exploit transparently resources provided via the integration with EGI Federated Cloud (EGI FedCloud).

 Data federation.
-CANFAR is offering virtual storage based on IVOA standards (VOSpace [R2]), it is used by Astronomers and data centers (CADC) to store and share data.
-We would allow data access and sharing fro A&A community and offer new capabilities to European data centers to share open data to astronomers and citizens using EGI FedCloud.
+CANFAR is offering virtual storage based on IVOA standards (VOSpace [R2]), which is used by Astronomers and data centers (CADC) to store and share data.
+We would allow data access and sharing from A&A community and offer new capabilities to European data centers to share open data to astronomers and citizens using EGI FedCloud.
 It will allow data sharing (e.g. to replicate open and private data for data availability and preservation) and Virtual Machines (VM) sharing between Canada and Europe.
 Finally, it allows A&A community to move computation close to data rather than moving large amount of data.

 The final goal of this activity is to provide interoperable access to storage resources for both European and Canadian users.